Edmonton Police Service logo

 Will you still be piloting in-car video?

-In 2022, the Edmonton Police Service piloted in car video to evaluate and decide on the best platform and technology for EPS.
-This was put on hold as our resources pivoted to body worn cameras.
+In 2022, the Edmonton Police Service piloted in-car video to evaluate and decide on the best platform and technology for EPS.
+This was put on hold as our resources pivoted to body-worn video cameras.
 Currently, the EPS is not pursuing the use of in-car video.

 When will the recording begin and end?